 At his wrath, the earth trembles.

-The nations aren’t able to withstand his indignation.
+The nations are not able to withstand his indignation.

-11 “You shall say this to them: ‘The gods that have not made the heavens and the earth will perish from the earth, and from under the heavens.’ ”
+11 “You shall say this to them: ‘The gods that have made neither the heavens nor the earth will perish from the earth, and from under the heavens.’ ”

 12 The Lord made the earth by his power.